Red-State Democrats Have No Good Reason to Vote for Brett Kavanaugh

 Eight Democratic Senators, most of whom face tough elections in November, have not yet signaled which way they will vote on the 53-year-old conservative hero’s nomination.
 (Three of these senators defected from the rest of their party to vote for Neil Gorsuch back in April.)

 But while some reports have framed their dilemma as an agonizing, make-or-break choice, the stickiness of their predicament is likely exaggerated.
-Examining the available evidence — of lack thereof — there is simply no compelling reason for them to give Kavanaugh a green light.
+The available evidence — or lack thereof — shows that there is simply no compelling reason for them to give Kavanaugh the green light.
 Here are five reasons why they shouldn’t bend:

 1) Kavanaugh’s nomination is not popular